 #6 SME IPOs Need to be Underwritten

 SME IPOs are required to be 100% underwritten which is not the case with their mainboard counterparts.
-This is another factor which makes SME IPO investing risky.
+This is another factor that makes SME IPO investing risky.

 #7 SME IPOs are Risky but Retail Investors are Welcome

-Above mentioned points make it amply clear that SME IPO investing have a number of risks and are only meant for investors with high risk appetite.
+Above mentioned points make it amply clear that SME IPO investing has a number of risks and is only meant for investors with a high-risk appetite.
 Nevertheless, SME IPOs aim to allot at least 50% of the shares to retail investors.
 In case of healthy demand (as it is these days), more allotment may be made.

-This is a radically different scenario from mainboard IPOs where retail investors get maximum 35% in the case of companies with profitable track record.
-On main exchanges, companies with profitability of less than three years in the last five years are considered risky and retail investors exposure is limited to just 10% in such cases.
+This is a radically different scenario from mainboard IPOs where retail investors get a maximum of 35% in the case of companies with profitable track records.
+On main exchanges, companies with profitability of fewer than three years in the last five years are considered risky, and retail investor’s exposure is limited to just 10% in such cases.

-Not for Fainthearted but can be Immensely Rewarding
+Not for the Fainthearted but can be Immensely Rewarding

-All in all, SME IPOs tend to not only entail a higher element of risks in absence of stringent disclosures and profitability requirements but also present a real possibility of investors getting stuck with illiquid stocks.
-The double whammy in case of SME IPOs is that investors can get trapped with high amount of capital if sentiments change post listing.
+All in all, SME IPOs tend to not only entail a higher element of risks in the absence of stringent disclosures and profitability requirements but also present a real possibility of investors getting stuck with illiquid stocks.
+The double whammy in the case of SME IPOs is that investors can get trapped with a high amount of capital if sentiments change post-listing.
 If not more, we are talking about at least INR100,000.

 Please note that SME offers may not be for everyone and one should be aware of the advantages and disadvantages of these offers.
-Check out our detailed analysis of pros and cons of SME IPOs.
-In short, investing in SME public offers require large sums of money, have limited or no oversight from market regulator SEBI, and have low liquidity post listing.
-Since there is little to no coverage from analyst community, investors are mostly left on its their own to do their due diligence.
+Check out our detailed analysis of the pros and cons of SME IPOs.
+In short, investing in SME public offers requires large sums of money, has limited or no oversight from market regulator SEBI, and has low liquidity post-listing.
+Since there is little to no coverage from the analyst community, investors are mostly left on their own to do their due diligence.

-Since these are small and medium enterprises, there may not be sufficient operating history of many of these businesses.
-Over the years, it is natural for some of these companies to go out of business as well.
+Since these are small and medium enterprises, there may not be sufficient operating history for many of these businesses.
+Over the years, it has been natural for some of these companies to go out of business as well.

 Investors desirous of investing in SME public offers need to have a deep understanding of business cycles, domain expertise, and the capacity to wait it out for better returns.
 In addition, the importance of deep pockets to withstand shocks and yet remain in the game can not be overstated.
 SME IPO investing is vastly different from its mainboard cousin given the significantly different minimum investment amounts and investors need to understand it beforehand.

-Check our SME IPO list section to get up to date information about the past, current and future offers.
+Check our SME IPO list section to get up-to-date information about past, current, and future offers.
 In addition, you can make use of valuation metrics such as Earnings Per Share (EPS), Price by Earnings (P/E) ratio, Return on Net Worth (RONW), and Net Asset Value (NAV).